 Cheese now accounts for largest share of dairy cup-equivalents in U.S. diets

-Dairy products available for consumption after adjusting for losses totaled 1.5 cup-equivalents of dairy products per person per day in 1977 and in 2017—half the recommended amount for a 2,000-calorie-per-day diet.
-While overall quantity is the same, the mix has changed.
-Loss-adjusted availability of fluid milk has fallen from 0.9 to 0.5 cup per person per day, while loss-adjusted cheese availability has doubled.
+Dairy products available for consumption after adjusting for losses totaled 1.5 cup-equivalents per person per day in 2021—half the recommended amount for a 2,000-calorie-per-day diet based on the 2020–2025 Dietary Guidelines for Americans.
+While overall quantity is slightly higher when comparing 2021 with 1981, the mix has changed.
+Loss-adjusted availability of fluid milk has fallen from 0.8 to 0.5 cup per person per day, whereas loss-adjusted cheese availability has doubled and yogurt availability has grown steadily.